-In 1825, Cyprian Chouteau, a trader from Missouri received a license to trade with certain Indian tribes west of the Missouri River.
-He immediately established a trading post near the river where he did extensive trade with the natives.
-As there were no roads at that time, his goods were transported through the woods on the backs of pack horses.
+In 1825, Cyprian Chouteau, a trader from Missouri, received a license to trade with certain Indian tribes west of the Missouri River.
+He immediately established a trading post near the river and did extensive trade with the natives.
+As there were no roads then, his goods were transported through the woods on the backs of pack horses.
 The place was then called the Chouteau Trading Post.

-Soon after Kansas Territory was organized a number of pro-slavery men from Missouri settled in the vicinity of the trading post, which became their headquarters and the rendezvous point of a number of the border ruffians.
+Soon after Kansas Territory was organized, several pro-slavery men from Missouri settled near the trading post, which became their headquarters and the rendezvous point of a number of the border ruffians.
 The leader of the pro-slavery party was Charles A. Hamilton.
-A store was the only business in the settlement and when a post office was established on September 2, 1857, the settlement was called Blooming Grove.
-The same year a flour mill was erected and in 1858 Dr. Massey and a man named White opened a second store, near the bridge.
+A store was the only business in the settlement, and when a post office was established on September 2, 1857, the settlement was called Blooming Grove.
+The same year, a flour mill was erected, and in 1858, Dr. Massey and a man named White opened a second store near the bridge.
 Religious services were held outdoors.

-The community quickly came together, and after finding the victims, tried to render aid.
+The community quickly came together and tried to render aid after finding the victims.
 As word spread, Montgomery’s Jayhawkers pursued Hamilton to no avail.
 A few weeks after the massacre, John Brown arrived and built a two-story log fort, about 14 x 18 feet, which he occupied with a few men through the summer.
-In December, he made a raid into Missouri in which 11 slaves were liberated, and one man was killed.
+In December, he raided into Missouri, where 11 slaves were liberated, and one man was killed.

 The land was later sold to Brown’s friend Charles C. Hadsall, who agreed to let Brown occupy it for military purposes.
 Brown and his men withdrew at the end of the summer, leaving the fort to Hadsall, who later built a stone house adjoining the site of Brown’s fort.

 In October 1865, a townsite was platted just east of the site of the old trading post by the Montgomery Town Company.
 However, it was not successful and was soon abandoned.